geoschem/GCHP/docs/source/getting-started/quick-start.rst

    gcuser:~/GCHP$ mkdir ~/GCHP/build
    gcuser:~/GCHP$ cd ~/GCHP/build

-Initialize your build directory by running :program:`cmake` and passing it the path to your source code:
+Initialize your build directory by running :program:`cmake`, passing it the path to your source code:

 .. code-block:: console